PitarchAlexandre/pdf-summariser/README.md

 ---

 ## Problems encountered:
-- Language changes and AI template modifications may not work correctly depending on the AI model selected.
+- Language changes may not work correctly depending on the AI model selected.

 ---